 This, dare I say, is kind of a loaded question.
-Everyone has their own level of comfort when it comes to how clean rooms in their home should be.
+Everyone has their own level of comfort when it comes to how clean their rooms should be in their home.
 Bathrooms, however, certainly need to be cleaned more often than other rooms such as bedrooms.

-If I’m keeping on top of my daily cleaning tasks, I will deep clean the bathroom every 10 days or so.
-If you just have a freestanding shower, and not a bath, you may be able to get to two weeks.
+If I’m keeping on top of my daily cleaning tasks, I will give my bathroom special attention with a deep clean every 10 days or so.
+If you just have a freestanding shower, and not a bath, you may be able to get to two weeks in between deep cleans.

-Some of the tasks no not need done every time, for example wiping down the insides of cabinets or washing shower curtains.
-The important tasks like removing soap scum and thoroughly cleaning the toilet should certainly be done each and every time.
+Some of the tasks do not need to be done every time, for example wiping down the insides of cabinets or washing shower curtains.
+Important tasks that need a bit of attention, like removing soap scum and thoroughly cleaning the toilet should certainly be done each and every time.